There are over 200 influencer marketing platforms available in the market.

-These platforms offer a mix of services ranging from discovery tools, marketplaces, influencer relationship management (IRM) to social boosting and distribution.
+These platforms offer a mix of services ranging from influencer discovery tools, influencer marketplaces, influencer relationship management (IRM) to social boosting and distribution.
 Couple this with influencer agencies, multi-channel networks (MCNs) and other talent brokers, the selection process becomes even more challenging.

 So where do you even start?
 Begin by defining what your objectives are and understanding the tools and solutions offered by influencer marketing platforms.
 Generally, these tools can be classified into four main categories: